-Only one person however has ever thought to thank me publicly on his website for my time: Sir David Amess MP.
+Only one person, however, has ever thought to thank me publicly on his website for my time: Sir David Amess MP.

 Not David Amess.
-When prime minister Boris Johnson called him “one of the kindest, nicest, most gentle people in politics,” he spoke the simple truth.
+When Prime Minister Boris Johnson called him “one of the kindest, nicest, most gentle people in politics,” he spoke the simple truth.

-Lord Alton chose well.
+In Amess, Lord Alton chose well.

 His life and career

-David Amess was born in 1952, and first elected to parliament in 1983, the same election that gave Margaret Thatcher her second mandate, tripling her parliamentary majority.
+David Amess was born in 1952 and first elected to parliament in 1983, the same election that gave Margaret Thatcher her second mandate, tripling her parliamentary majority.

-An archetypical Essex-man (though actually born and raised in London’s East End), David Amess was a natural Thatcherite.
+A typical Essex man (though actually born and raised in London’s East End), David Amess was a natural Thatcherite.
 But he was as much known for his advocacy of unborn babies, children with disabilities, and maternal health care.

-But his constituents returned the love, reelecting him in 1987 and again in 1992.
+But his constituents returned the love, re-electing him in 1987 and again in 1992.

-Amess then represented Southend from 1997, being comfortably returned in the following general elections of 2001, 2005, 2010, 2015, 2017, and 2019 up until 15 October 2021, when his life came to a brutal and violent end at a local Methodist church during a constituency surgery.
+Amess represented Southend from 1997, being comfortably returned to his seat in the following general elections of 2001, 2005, 2010, 2015, 2017, and 2019 up until 15 October 2021, when his life came to a brutal and violent end at a local Methodist church during a constituency surgery.

 Surely, along with his family, his faith was the key animating force in his long parliamentary career.

-Perhaps there was an eery symmetrical omission in the Economist’s absence of any mention of his assassin Ali Harbi Ali’s motivating faith, the “Religion of Peace.”
-At least the Economist’s listeners will be equally uninformed without prejudice as to the motivating factors at play in the world’s protagonists and antagonists.
+Perhaps there was also an eery symmetrical omission in The Economist’s absence of any mention of his assassin Ali Harbi Ali’s motivating faith: the ‘religion of peace.’
+At least The Economist’s listeners will be equally uninformed without prejudice as to the motivating factors at play in the world’s protagonists and antagonists.

 Amess was simply too agreeable to be objectionable or contrarian by inclination.
 But when it came to matters of faith, his natural decency and sense of fairness gave enormous strength to Catholic principles that he would not compromise, principles that in the end probably somewhat inhibited further political advancement.